 Allah gives special favor to His servants on this night and forgives everyone except those who are polytheists and Muslims who have malice and hatred towards their fellow Muslims.
 (Ibn Maja, 1290).

 When the 15th night of Sha'ban arrives, stay the whole night and fast during the following day.
 On this night, Allah descends on the first heaven and stays there until the dawn and guarantees His servants' forgiveness, sustenance, and salvation from calamities.
 (Ibn Maja: 1388)

 On the night of the 15th of Sha'ban, Allah offers special mercy to His creation, and except for two people, He forgives all: the one who has malice towards others in his heart and the other who takes the life of fellow human being unjustly.
 (Ahmad: 2:176)

-Baihaqi in the book Fazail ul Auqat by mentions that Allah decides on the number of births and death during the year.
-He also apportions the sustenance to people.
+Baihaqi in the book Fazail ul Auqat mentions that Allah decides on the number of births and death during the year.
+He also apportions the sustenance of people.